Skip to main content

 If a field barely fits the shortest sample value, the longer rows in your CSV will probably overflow.
 Leave extra room for real data, not just ideal data.

-Practical Source PDF Checklist
+Practical PDF Preparation Checklist

 Before you start mapping, review these points: